Inside the Israeli border village where Hamas ‘atrocities’ have shocked IDF soldiers

 ‘Kfar Aza smells of death’: Inside the Israeli border village where ‘babies were slaughtered’ in Hamas attack

-Warning: Distressing content ‘When Hamas came they decapitated women and children,’ an Israeli major claims in the village a few miles from Gaza, writes Bel Trew.
-The bodies are hidden so it’s impossible to verify, but it is clear much blood has been shed
+Warning: Distressing content ‘When Hamas came they cut the heads of women and children,’ an Israeli major claims while making a chopping motion towards his neck, writes Bel Trew.
+The bodies are hidden so it’s impossible to verify, but it is clear much blood has been shed in the village near the Gaza border

 The Israeli village smells of death.
 The air is thick with the scent of bodies decomposing in the sunshine.

-A stutter of machine-gun fire erupts as we first enter Kafr Aza, located a few miles from the border fence with Gaza.
+A stutter of machine-gun fire erupts as we first enter Kfar Aza, located a few miles from the border fence with Gaza.

 Israeli soldiers, some flat to the ground, fan out silently in a staggered Z-shape.
 They edge steadily forward through a field, while rocket fire burns lines through the sky above us.